 Give your eyes a break every 20 minutes by looking at an object located 20 feet away for 20 seconds.
 Doing so will allow your eyes to relax and will give both you and your eyes some rest.

 Your eyes work harder to see close up than at a distance.
 Try keeping your monitor or screen at arm’s length, or about 25 inches away.

 Make sure that your surrounding light is similar in strength to the light emanating from your screen.
 Contrasting levels of light, such as looking at a bright screen in a dark room, can strain the eyes.

 You may want to stipulate ‘screen free’ time for yourself and/or your children, such as during meal times or for several hours throughout the day.
 Engage in hobbies that don't require a screen, such as drawing, reading books, doing puzzles, playing an instrument or cooking (among many others).

 Studies show that blue light may affect your body’s circadian rhythm, also known as the natural wake and sleep cycle.
 Stop using screens one to two hours before bedtime or use nighttime settings to minimize blue light exposure.

 Although it may require a bit of planning to protect your family’s eyes during this stressful time, ultimately, it’s all about balance — and what works for you and your family may differ from others.

-From all of us at Dr. Bock Low Vision at San Gabriel and San Fernando Valleys, we wish you good health and please stay safe.
+From all of us at Dr. Bock Low Vision at Fresno, Pismo Beach, and Southern California, we wish you good health and please stay safe.